iseahound/ImagePut/README.md

 Working with images should be this easy.
 ImagePut has automatic type inference, meaning that it will guess whether the input is (1) a file (2) a website url or (3) a series of coordinates that map to the screen.
 This functionality enables the user to only memorize a single function for any possible input.
 For a full list of supported input types, click on the documentation link [here](https://github.com/iseahound/ImagePut/wiki/Input-Types-&-Output-Functions#input-types).
 For output types click [here](https://github.com/iseahound/ImagePut/wiki/Input-Types-&-Output-Functions#output-functions).

-Converting between file formats is also straightforward.
+Conversion between file formats is straightforward.

     ; Saves a JPEG as a GIF.
     ImagePutFile("cats.jpg", "gif")

-You can also move between different image types and file formats.
+Convert file formats and image types at the same time!

-    ; Returns a base64 encoded GIF.
+    ; Saves a JPEG as a base64 encoded GIF. str := ImagePutBase64("cats.jpg", "gif")
-    ImagePutBase64("cats.jpg", "gif")

 There's also some weird functions like ```ImagePutCursor``` which lets you set anything as your cursor.
 Make sure you don't choose an extremely large image!